Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 You might have noticed from my last post our local library only had a juvenile book on the subject, and although it covered some interesting subjects in regards to deer behavior, it said nothing about how to shoot and dress out a deer.
 This strikes me as odd because deer hunting almost seems like a religion around here.
 Perhaps when I hunt down a copy of Backyard Deer Hunting I'll donate it to the library after Anna and I devour it.

-Posted at lunch time on Wednesday, August 11th, 2010 Tags: deer deterrent
+Posted late Wednesday afternoon, August 11th, 2010 Tags: deer deterrent

 Awesome deer drawing